$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Overconvergent cohomology and partial nearly finite slope families

-Let $K \subset G(\A_f)$ be an open compact subgroup satisfying \eqref{neat}.
-Let $\Lambda \subset G(\A_f)$ be a semi-group containing $K$.
-As in \S \ref{sect:overconvergent sheaves} we consider the affinoid algebra $\cB= \cO(\gU)$ of an $L$-affinoid $\gU$ and $M$ a compact Fr\'echet $\cB$-module endowed with a left continuous action of $\Lambda$.
-We further suppose that the action of $\Lambda$ factors through the projection $\Lambda \to G(\Q_p)$ and that $M$ satisfies \eqref{center}.
-We denote by $\cM$ the associated sheaf on $Y_K$ (see \S \ref{local-sys}).
+Let $K \subset G(\A_f)$ be an open compact subgroup satisfying \eqref{neat} and $\varLambda \subset G(\A_f)$ a semi-group containing $K$.
+Given a Fr\'echet $\cO(\cU)$-module $M$ as above, we suppose that it is endowed with a continuous left action of $\varLambda$ such that \eqref{center} holds, and we let $\cM$ denote the associated sheaf on $Y_K$ (see \S \ref{local-sys}).